Mariners no match for powerful Angels

 He looked strong in spring training before the shutdown and just as strong in summer camp, including a dominant final outing but came with the caveat of being against players headed for the alternate training site in Tacoma.

 This season was about Sheffield learning to get MLB hitters out and keep his team in games.
-He wasn’t completely unsuccessful, given a pitch limit of about 70 in this outing.
-Now, he’ll have just nine more starts this season.
+He wasn’t completely unsuccessful in this first outing, given a pitch limit of about 70 in this outing.
+But he also didn’t pitch anything like he did in spring training or summer camp, consistently falling behind batters and issuing costly walks.

+“From the jump, I felt like I was out there really trying to guide the ball and working slow,” Sheffield said.
+“I wasn’t really being a dog on the mound.
+Usually when I’m on the bump, I’m going after guys and trying to put them away.
+It was a struggle doing that.”

+The Mariners had hoped Sheffield moved past the pitch inefficiency that plagued him last season.

 Sheffield worked through the first two innings facing the minimum number of hitters and getting four ground ball outs.
 He also got some help from his defense.
 After walking David Fletcher, the first batter of the game, Trout hit a low missile of a line drive to the right side of the infield.